Chapter 4

 “ And if we ever do become stinking rich through all of this, how about I buy you a Bass Clarinet?”

 “Done!” said Slingsby before spitting voluminously onto his huge open palm and offering it to me.
-The night before he had been raving on about how good they are, Bass Clarinets that is, citing Eric Dolphy's efforts with one as evidence and getting Paul to put the Dolphy "In Europe" LP on the turntable behind the bar at The Damberd.
+The night before he had been raving on about how good they are.
+Bass Clarinets that is, citing Eric Dolphy's efforts with one as evidence and getting Paul to put the Dolphy "In Europe" LP on the turntable behind the bar at The Damberd.
 I could well imagine what great noises might issue forth were he to ever get his hands on one.

 I never did make quite the same connection with the other two members of the anarcho-syndicalist collective.
 I respected them immensely for their energy and mature musicianship and for their mutual, almost telepathic, understanding.
 I often found them funny, but mainly when they were feeding off Xero's wry observations and mad plans.
-I got the feeling that they both found me intensely annoying and tolerated me because, for some reason, Xero had decided that I was alright.
-One thing I liked about all three of them was that they were honest, often painfully so.
-Looking back Now, I can see that while I was trying to appear Knowledgable, Capable and Managerial, I actually still had an awful lot of growing up to do.
-I was, in reality, Emminently Dispensable.

 Previous Chapter Next Chapter